Jean-Jacques-BORY/cgm/README.md

 # To begin with this project

 All persistence data are in H2 database, it means that if you restart the server it will erase the data.
-Because it is H2 it will be easy to move to another database like postres.
+Because it is H2 it will be easy to move to another database like postgres.

 After launching the webapp, you can try to add visits to patients at localhost:8080, there is a user interface.